What can I recycle in my blue bin?

 Bin liners or carriers bags should not be placed in the brown bin because they are not biodegradable.
 All garden waste should be placed loose in your brown bin.

-Soil, rubble and stone should not be placed in your brown bin as it will make the bin too heavy for the hoist on the collection vehicles.
+Soil, rubble and stone should not be placed in your brown bin as it will make the bin too heavy for the hoist on the collection vehicles and for crews to move safely.
 These materials can be recycled at your local household waste recycling centre.

 Can I deposit organic garden waste at the recycling centre?